-You earn a year of Vesting Service for each Plan Year during the contribution period in which you worked at least 1,000 hours in covered employment.
-You will also earn Vesting Service for hours worked for the same employer that is continuous with (either immediately before or after) your work in covered employment.
+You earn one (1) Year of Vesting Service for each Plan Year during the contribution period in which you worked at least 1,000 hours in covered employment.
+You can only earn one (1) vesting/service credit in a fiscal year.
+Additionally, you will earn Vesting Service for hours worked for the same employer that is continuous with (either immediately before or after) your work in covered employment.